Barbershop Harmony

 Registered

 We began singing together in 2004, though all of us have been singing barbershop longer than that.
 When we decided to register as an official Barbershop Harmony Society quartet, and found that all the names we had come up with were already taken.
 So we registered our harmony as 'Registered Harmony.'
-We are all members of the Indianhead Barbershop Chorus.
+We were all members of the Indianhead Barbershop Chorus at the time.

 The Barbershop Harmony Society